milwad-dev/laravel-validate/docs/1.x/valid-slash-end-of-string.md

 ## ValidSlashEndOfString

-If you may to validation a slash that end of the string, you can use `ValidSlashEndOfString` rule:
+If you want to validate a slash that end of the string, you can use `ValidSlashEndOfString` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidSlashEndOfString;